 Calculus has two parts: Differentiation and Integration.
 Students will learn rules for computing derivatives so that they can apply them to curve-sketching and optimization problems in the fields of engineering, biology, physics, economics and business.
 Many of the general laws of nature find their most useful form in equations that involve rates of change.
 Students will study these differential equations, also known as anti-derivatives (or integration).
 Calculus 12 is a challenging course intended for those students wishing to study Engineering, Mathematics, Science or Business at a post-secondary institution.
-This course requires students to supply their own TI-89 calculator.
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.